Please read all the guidelines before submitting.

 RPG and game based stories:

-We do accept these; however your submission may not violate the game’s copy written, or trademarked, content.
+We do accept these; however your submission may not violate the game’s copy written, or trademarked, content – and can not be fan fiction.
 As an example, you might have a character running around in one of the popular online multiplayer games.
 You might want to write a story about your character’s adventures.
 That, in itself, is fine.
 But before you mention the game world, or use the names of any of its creatures or characters belonging to other players, you must first get permission from the gaming company and the other players.
 It’s usually easier if you create your own world to set your story in.

 But keep this in mind.